What Is A Domain Name?

 - Domain name owners must ensure their domain Whois information is always up to date.

 What is Domain Grace Period & Redemption Grace Period?

 Domain grace period allows you to renew the domain within 30 days after expiration in case you change your mind and want the domain back.
 We recommend you to renew your domain name before it expires to reduce the risk of losing domain ownership.

 Redemption Grace Period (30 days)

-In this stage, you still have the last chance to renew the domain, but it costs an additional renewal fee.
+In this stage, you still have the last chance to renew or transfer domain, but it costs an additional renewal fee.
 Different fees are chargeable for different registrars or web host providers.

 Pending Delete Period (5 days)